 These data are written into one Flash page; at Power ON the Flash content is loaded into the Configuration ROM (see Appendix A).
-The values written in Italic changes from module to module.

 6.2.
 Output Buffer Register

 (Base Address + 0x0000 ÷ 0x0FFC, read only, D32)

 Settings upon the acquisition modes (i.e. the module's programming) can be performed as described in § 5.2.